amine-boudraa/netwatcher/README.md

 # Netwatcher

-Netwatcher is a Python tool to help pentesters.
+Netwatcher is a Python tool to help experts during pentest assesments.
-The tool pings you or your telegram channel when the target is down.
+The tool pings you or your telegram channel when the target you work on is down.